Mathioks/ai-language-acquisition-pathways/index.md

 title: From Stuck to Fluent
 ---

-# From Stuck to Fluent: Why Language Learning Apps Fail at B2, and How AI Can Bridge the Gap
+# From Stuck to Fluent: Why Language Learning Apps Users Tend to Get Stuck around B2, and How AI Can Bridge the Gap

 In today’s global world, being fluent in more than one language is often the key to opportunity.
 Whether it’s qualifying for a job abroad, passing immigration requirements, or simply building stronger cross-cultural relationships, language skills matter more than ever.